Multivariate Analysis (R)

-Multivariate EDA techniques generally show the relationship between two or more variables with the dependent variable in the form of either cross-tabulation, statistics or visualization.
+Multivariate EDA techniques generally show the relationship between two or more variables with the depandant variable in the form of either cross-tabulation, statistics or visually.
 In the current problem it will help us look at relationships between our data.

 This blog is a part of in-time analysis problem.
 I want to analyse my entry time at office and understand what factors effect it.

-After integrating Google maps data with attendence dataset, Currently I chose the following as my factors
+After integrating Google maps data with attendence dataset, I currently have the factors

 1. date (month / week day / season etc)